 4. Clean it and add more sealer if necessary

 You can keep your concrete looking new by cleaning it regularly and adding a sealer.
-The frequency of cleanings necessary will depend on the weather and the amount of traffic that occurs on top of the concrete.
-Concrete sealer isn’t permanent, and typically needs to be reapplied when the finish starts to appear worn (this usually occurs around the two year mark).
+The frequency of cleanings and driveway maintenance necessary will depend on the weather and the amount of traffic that occurs on top of the concrete.
+Concrete sealer isn’t permanent, and typically needs to be reapplied when the finish starts to appear worn (this usually occurs around the two-year mark).